 You are planning on a scuba diving trip to Aruba lying in the southern Caribbean Sea.
 Aruba is part of the Kingdom of the Netherlands.
 And Aruba island is a paradise but it is not very big but has plenty of attractions and activities such as scuba diving.
 But are there sharks in Aruba?

 There are sharks in Aruba.
 The sharks are found further out in the open water, they don’t commonly come near the beaches.
 There are over 20 species of sharks in the Caribbean waters which is home to reef sharks, whale sharks, and hammerhead sharks.
-These diving locations where they are sharks are should be avoided.
+There are certain diving locations where they are sharks are should be avoided.

 In today’s post, we will go through in more detail about are there sharks in Aruba so let’s get started!